 ICIS is the world’s largest petrochemical market information provider, with divisions spanning energy and fertilizers.
 Our aim is to give companies in global commodities markets a competitive advantage by delivering valuable information and analytics tools which enable our customers to identify and react to opportunities in markets which are constantly evolving.
 We have more than 30 years’ of experience in providing pricing intelligence and news, forecast data, market analytics and independent consulting to buyers, sellers and analysts.

 With a global staff of more than 600, ICIS has employees based in London, Houston, New York, Singapore, Dubai, Shanghai, Guangzhou, Beijing, Mumbai, Tokyo, Karlsruhe, and Milan.
 ICIS’ team of journalists is engaged in reporting market prices and news, and ICIS is fully committed to upholding the highest journalistic principles of verification, corroboration and authentication.
 ICIS has a compliance framework that along with its methodologies and business processes adheres to the requirements of the IOSCO PRA Principles.

 About Reed Business Information

-Reed Business Information provides information, analytics and data to business professionals worldwide.
-Our strong global products and services hold market-leading positions across a wide range of industry sectors including banking, petrochemicals and aviation, where we help customers make key strategic decisions every day.
+Reed Business Information (RBI) is a fast-growth provider of information and analytics, solving critical problems for businesses globally.
+Our strong global products and services hold leading positions across a wide range of industry sectors including finance, agriculture, petrochemicals and aviation where we help customers make key strategic decisions every day.
 RBI is part of RELX Group, a global provider of information and analytics for professional customers across industries. http://www.reedbusiness.com

 About RELX Group